Do you really know how to run an email marketing campaign that gets results?

 How often do you plan on sending emails?
 Ideally, you’ll want to stay in touch often, but not too often, or else users may end up dropping off.

-14. Design an Email Marketing Campaign With Convenience in Mind
+14. Design a Campaign With Convenience in Mind

 People are busy.
 Wouldn’t it be great if your email could save them some time?